nus-cs2030-2021-s3/notes/docs/environments.md

 The PE hosts can only be accessed from within the School of Computing networks.
 To complete the lab at home and to complete the two practical assessments from home, you need to access the PE hosts from outside the SoC networks.

-There are several ways to do this, the simplest way is to tunnel through `sunfire`, and this is the recommended method, as no extra software is required.
+There are several ways to do this, the simplest way is to tunnel through `stu`, and this is the recommended method, as no extra software is required.

-### Option 1: Tunneling through Sunfire (Recommended for those in Singapore)
+### Option 1: Tunneling through Stu (Recommended for those in Singapore)

-SoC's Sunfire (`sunfire.comp.nus.edu.sg`) is configured to allow your connection if it's originating from a local telco (See [more details here](https://dochub.comp.nus.edu.sg/cf/guides/unix/soc_unix_pass_your_direct_access_to_soc_unix_servers)).
+SoC's Stu (`stu.comp.nus.edu.sg`) is configured to allow your connection if it's originating from a local telco (See [more details here](https://dochub.comp.nus.edu.sg/cf/guides/unix/soc_unix_pass_your_direct_access_to_soc_unix_servers)).

-Since `sunfire` is within the SoC network, you can log into `sunfire` first, then from `sunfire`, log into one of the PE nodes from `sunfire`.
+Since `stu` is within the SoC network, you can log into `stu` first, then from `stu`, log into one of the PE nodes from `stu`.
 These two steps can be done with one command:
 ```
-ssh -t <username1>@sunfire.comp.nus.edu.sg ssh <username2>@pe1xx.comp.nus.edu.sg
+ssh -t <username1>@stu.comp.nus.edu.sg ssh <username2>@pe1xx.comp.nus.edu.sg
 ```

 Note that in non-exam scenarios, `username1` and `username2` are both your SoC Unix username.
 You will be prompted for password twice.
-The first prompt will be for your password to `sunfire`, and the second, to `pe1xx`.
+The first prompt will be for your password to `stu`, and the second, to `pe1xx`.

 For practical exams, you will be issued a special exam account to log into the PE hosts.
 In this case, `username1` will be your SoC Unix username and `username2` will be your special exam account.

-Students not in Singapore will need to access `sunfire` via SoC VPN.
+Students not in Singapore will need to access `stu` via SoC VPN.
 In which case, Option 2 would be better.

 ### Option 2: Using SoC VPN (Recommended only for not in Singapore)